 Resting cheetah, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

-Previously, the grey crowned crane (Balearica regulorum) was considered to be conspecific with black crowned crane (Balearica pavonina), but is now regarded as a separate species, having two subspecies, regulorum, which is distributed from Zambia and Angola southwards to South Africa, and gibbericeps, which is found from central Kenya and Uganda southwards to Zambia.
+Previously, this crane was regarded as being conspecific with the black crowned crane (B. pavonina), but is now regarded as a separate species with two subspecies, regulorum, which is distributed from Zambia and Angola southwards to South Africa, and gibbericeps, which is found from central Kenya and Uganda southwards to Zambia.
 It is the national bird of Uganda.

 The grey crowned crane lives in savannas and river valleys, and also sometimes in agricultural land, provided there are accessible wetlands.
 Traditionally, some tribes have regarded this bird as sacred, and in many places it has adapted to living near people.
 It is mainly sedentary, but moves around in search of areas with recent precipitation.
 It often spends the night in trees.